 The systematic, balanced and continuous inventory building and the high level of networking with competent partners in the library network of Hamburg, in Germany and with information providers worldwide, are the central basis for research, study and teaching at the Helmut Schmidt University.

 The library’s offerings are open to teachers and learners from Helmut Schmidt University, students and scientists from other universities and also to all those interested in knowledge and education.

-On behalf of the faculties, the Center for Scientific Further Education (ZWW), as the central institution of the university, organizes further education measures.
-Cooperation partners of the ZWW are, for example, the command academy of the Bundeswehr, the central medical service of the Bundeswehr, the Federal Ministry of Finance and the NATO Civil-Military Cooperation Center of Excellence (CCOE) in The Hague (NL).
-The ZWW is committed to the idea of education through science and the concept of lifelong learning and follows the guidelines of the European (EQF) and the German Qualifications Framework (DQR).
+On behalf of the faculties, the Centre for Scientific Continuing Education (ZWW), as the central institution of the university, organises the continuing education measures.
+The ZWW’s cooperation partners are, for example, the Bundeswehr Command and Staff College, the Bundeswehr Central Medical Service, the Federal Ministry of Finance and NATO’s Civil-Military Cooperation Centre of Excellence (CCOE) in The Hague (NL).
+The ZWW is committed to the idea of education through science and the concept of lifelong learning and follows the guidelines of the European (EQF) as well as the German Qualifications Framework (DQR).

-The portfolio of further training measures includes, in addition to individual certificate programs, the courses Military Leadership and International Security (MA), Civil-Military Interaction (MA), Leadership in Medicine (M. Sc./MA), Behavioral Leadership (MBA), Project Engineering ( M. Eng.), Value Creation and Knowledge Management (M. Sc.), Management in Financial Management (MA) and Leading Diversity (MA).
+The portfolio of continuing education measures includes, in addition to certificate programmes and individual measures for leadership development, the degree programmes Military Leadership and International Security (M. A.), Civil-Military Interaction (M. A.), Leadership in Medicine (M. Sc./M. A.), Behavioural Leadership (MBA), Leadership in Financial Management (M. A.) and International Procurement Cooperation (MPA).